Melodee Buzzard’s mother arrested in connection with 9-year-old’s killing after her body is found - Local News 8

 The rental car traveled through Nebraska, Utah, Arizona, Nevada and Kansas before returning home to Lompoc, about 55 miles northwest of Santa Barbara, authorities said.

-At some point along the trip, Ashlee switched the license plates on the vehicle she had rented to a New York plate, Brown said Tuesday.
+At some point along the trip, Buzzard switched the license plates on the vehicle she had rented to a New York plate, Brown said Tuesday.

 “Investigators have confirmed that Ashlee was seen returning to her Lompoc residence on October 10, driving the same rental vehicle she departed with on October 7 – but Melodee was not in the car,” the sheriff’s office previously said.